 Getting Familiar

-In 1981, the BBC — through their Computer Literacy Project — debuted a television program focused on introducing adults to the vast world and the seemingly endless possibilities of the home computer.
-Complete with its own BBC Microcomputer System and everything, the program allowed viewers to follow along with the program almost like a walkthrough tutorial.
-The corresponding BBC Microcomputer came with lots of handy software including productivity tools, educational programs, and video games.
+In 1981, the BBC—through its Computer Literacy Project—debuted a television program focused on introducing adults to the vast world and the seemingly endless possibilities of the home computer.
+Complete with its own BBC Microcomputer System and everything, the program allowed viewers to follow along with it almost like a walkthrough tutorial.
+The corresponding BBC Microcomputer came with many handy software, including productivity tools, educational programs, and video games.

 Meet the Personal Computer